-- (d) Vacation quotas shall only include members of the Bargaining Unit. - (e) Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following vacation if the posted work schedule does not cover the employee's vacation period, if the information is known by the employer - (f) Vacation may be requested at any time of the year. - (g) Employees may request pursuant to Article 13.08 to have the weekend off prior to or following their vacation.
-The employer will endeavour to schedule such request subject to the following:

-- i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - (h) A week of vacation shall be defined as seven (7) consecutive calendar days. - 13.09 The vacation year for scheduling purposes shall be June 1 to May 31 of the following year. - 13.10 The Employer will endeavour to remit vacation pay by one (1) o'clock p.m. on the last regular banking day before the start of the employee's vacation unless other arrangements are made. - 13.11 Full-time employees may not waive a vacation and draw double pay. - 13.12 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
-The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to five (5) days' vacation in advance of their entitlement date if requested and at the Employer's discretion. - 13.13 July 1 August 31 will be considered prime vacation time.
-During such time, a nurse may request up to two (2) week's vacation (2 blocks of seven (7) calendar days) and will be granted according to seniority in accordance with Article 13.08.
-If there are remaining weeks available, they will be granted according to seniority on a rotational basis with the most senior employee having opportunity for one (1) additional week, then the second most senior employee will be opportunity for one (1) additional week (if it is available) and so on.
+- (b) Requests for vacation shall not be unreasonably and/or arbitrarily withheld. - (c) Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following vacation if the posted work schedule does not cover the employee's vacation period, if the information is known by the Employer. - (d) Employees may request, pursuant to Article 13.08 (a), to have the weekend off prior to or following their vacation.
+The Employer will endeavour to schedule such request, subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e. consecutive with) the employee's original vacation. - 13.09 The vacation year for scheduling purposes shall be July 1st to June 30th of each year. - 13.10 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
+The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to five (5) days vacation in advance of their entitlement date if requested and at the Employer's discretion. - 13.11 Full-time employees may not waive a vacation and draw double pay. - 13.12 To ensure that equitable opportunities exist for all employees to enjoy a vacation during prime time (June 15th to September 15th), vacation requests will be subject to the Employer's Vacation Guidelines.